top of page

 Rotator cuff tear

-A rotator cuff tear occurs when there is a rip in the group of four muscles and tendons that stabilise the shoulder joint.
-Repetitive overhead arm motions, sudden trauma, or degeneration over time can cause this type of injury.
-A complete or full-thickness tear refers to a situation where the tendon separates from the bone, while a partial tear is where there is only partial damage to the tendon.
-The severity of the tear determines the type of treatment required.
-While a partial tear can often be treated with physical therapy and rest, a complete tear may require surgical intervention.
-Without proper treatment, a rotator cuff tear can lead to long-term complications such as muscle weakness, reduced mobility, and chronic pain.
+A rotator cuff tear occurs when there is a rupture in the group of four muscles and tendons that stabilize the shoulder joint.
+This type of injury can result from repetitive overhead arm movements, sudden trauma, or age-related degeneration.
+A complete or full-thickness tear is a situation where the tendon completely detaches from the bone, while a partial tear indicates only partial damage to the tendon.
+The severity of the tear dictates the necessary treatment approach.
+While a partial tear can often be managed with physical therapy and rest, a complete tear may require surgical intervention.
+Without appropriate treatment, a rotator cuff tear can lead to long-term complications such as muscle weakness, decreased mobility, and chronic pain.

 Rotator cuff tear